Bunnings

 Overview

-A fresh coat of paint is an easy way to keep the trims around your doors always looking their best.
-We'll show you how to prepare them for painting, plus how to apply the undercoat and topcoat.
+A fresh coat of paint is an easy way to keep the trims around your door frames always looking their best.
+We'll show you how to prepare the wood trim for painting, plus how to apply the undercoat and topcoat.
+Then you’ll be ready to refresh your window frames and window trim, too!

 Steps